Hamiltonian Cycles for Finite Weyl Groupoids: Introduction

 This paper is organized as follows.
 Section~\ref{section:Basic} collects basic facts.
 Section~\ref{section:LieS} treats the finite generalized root systems of simple Lie algebras and superalgebras of type $A$-$G$, since for rank $\geq 9$, those form all the irreducible finite generalized root systems (IFGRSs for short).
-Section~\ref{section:HamCy} gives an explicit form of a Hamiltonian cycle of the Cayley graph an IFRGS of rank three or four, and gives the main theorem Theorem~\ref{theorem:Main} of this paper.
+Section~\ref{section:HamCy} gives an explicit form of a Hamiltonian cycle of the Cayley graph for every (resp. some) IFRGS of rank three (resp. rank four), and gives the main theorem Theorem~\ref{theorem:Main} of this paper.
 In Appendix, we give approximate values of the second largest eigenvalue of the adjacency matrix of the Cayley graph of an IFRGS of rank three, collect basic facts of crystallographic hyperplane arrangements, and treat an IFRGS for the Lie superalgebra $D(2,1;x)$ as an example.